Is our nation doing exactly what God told the Israelites not to do, heading for Egypt?

 Read through the list again—“unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God”—We are a pleasure driven society!

-And reread through the rest of this passage:
+Look again at the rest of the passage:

 “Having a form of godliness”—Many people attend church so they can check off their “God box,” and live like the world the rest of the week.
 Others, like some of our movie and TV personalities, are always promoting the latest spiritual guru.